Advanced Care. Unmatched Expertise.

 Cardiovascular Surgery

 Coronary artery disease (CAD) is the most common form of heart disease.
 CAD occurs when there is a build-up of plaque (a fatty substance) in the vessels that supply your heart with blood, also known as the coronary arteries.
-Overtime, this can cause the vessels to stiffen and narrow.
-When the amount of plaque becomes extensive, it can significantly damage the arteries and restrict healthy blood flow to the heart, impacting its ability to function and increasing the risk of heart attack and other heart diseases.
+Over time, this can cause the vessels to stiffen and narrow.
+When the amount of plaque becomes extensive, it can significantly damage the arteries and restrict healthy blood flow to the heart.
+This impacts its ability to function and increases the risk of heart attack and other heart diseases.

 If the heart is unable to pump enough blood to meet the demands and needs of the body, this is known as heart failure.
 In some cases, the heart may increase in size or the walls of the heart may thicken to compensate for the decreased function.
 There are several conditions that may cause the heart to weaken, eventually leading to heart failure, including coronary artery disease and valve disease.

-The mitral valve sits between the atrium (upper chamber of the heart) and the ventricle (lower chamber of the heart) on the left side and works to keep blood flowing the correct direction during each heartbeat.
-When there is damage to the valve tissue, or the two leaflets of the valve are an abnormal size, this is known as prolapse and it prevents the valve from opening and closing properly.
-As a result, the mitral valve may become leaky, allowing blood to flow backward (regurgitation).
+The mitral valve sits between the atrium (upper chamber of the heart) and the ventricle (lower chamber of the heart) on the left side and works to keep blood flowing in the correct direction during each heartbeat.
+When there is damage to the valve tissue, or the two leaflets of the valve are an abnormal size, this is known as prolapse.
+It prevents the valve from opening and closing properly.
+As a result, the mitral valve may become leaky, allowing blood to flow backwards (regurgitation).

 For those patients experiencing late-stage heart failure, the implantation of a left ventricular assist device (LVAD), helps the lower chambers of the heart pump enough blood to meet the needs of the body.
 The LVAD device is a battery-operated pump that is surgically implanted in the chest and connected to the heart.
 The LVAD Program at Georgia Heart Institute is one of the busiest centers in the state with exceptional clinical outcomes and quality.

-When there is disease affecting the mitral valve, namely prolapse (improper closure) or regurgitation (leakage), the valve can be repaired using minimally-invasive techniques.
-Pulling on expertise from interventional cardiology and cardiac surgery, a MitraClip device is placed and secured on the valve using a catheter, a flexible, specialized tube that is inserted through the femoral artery.
+When there is disease affecting the mitral valve, namely prolapse (improper closure) or regurgitation (leakage), the valve can be repaired using minimally invasive techniques.
+In a procedure drawing upon expertise from interventional cardiology and cardiac surgery, a device is placed and secured on the valve using a catheter, a specialized flexible tube that is inserted through the femoral artery.

-For patients with extensive plaque build-up affecting one or more of the coronary arteries, opena and robotic coronary artery bypass grafting (CABG) is performed to redirect and restore healthy blood flow to the heart.
-By utilizing minimally-invasive techniques, a healthy blood vessel is taken from other areas and placed in the heart to create a new pathway for blood to flow.
+For patients with extensive plaque build-up affecting one or more of the coronary arteries, coronary artery bypass grafting (CABG) is performed to redirect and restore healthy blood flow to the heart.
+A healthy blood vessel is taken from other areas and placed in the heart to create a new pathway for blood to flow.
 While stents or angioplasty may be used to treat some forms of coronary artery disease (CAD), when CAD becomes advanced, impacting multiple vessels, CABG is the most effective long-term care option.

 Georgia Heart Institute is one of the only programs in the United States to offer truly endoscopic robotic mitral valve repair.
 Our specialized team can access the damaged valve through tiny incisions below the armpit, rather than opening the chest cavity through a sternotomy (large incision through the breastbone) to access the heart.
 This reduces post-surgery pain and recovery time significantly, while offering the same success rates as traditional surgery.